oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Skills/runecrafting/guardians-of-the-rift.md

 ## Rewards

 Each game will reward you with runes, talismans, and some untradeable items, alongside a common chance to obtain Abyssal pearls at a rate of 1/6.944.
 Abyssal pearls are needed to buy rewards from the reward shop.
-Rewards are bought using the command `/buy`
+Rewards are bought using the command [[/buy]]

-- You can colour your piece of eye items using the Abyssal Red, Blue and Green dyes with the create command - `/create`` `**`item:`**`Hat of the eye (red)`
+- You can colour your piece of eye items using the Abyssal Red, Blue and Green dyes with the create command - [[/create item\:Hat of the eye (red)]]
-- The Rift guardian pet can be turned into the Greatish guardian with the command `/create item:Greatish guardian`.
+- The Rift guardian pet can be turned into the Greatish guardian with the command [[/create item\:Greatish guardian]].
 This requires a Guardians eye which is bought from the reward shop.
-- Abyssal lanterns and dyes can be sold to the shop for 100 and 50 pearls respectively with the `/sell` command.
+- Abyssal lanterns and dyes can be sold to the shop for 100 and 50 pearls respectively with the [[/sell]] command.
 - You CANNOTtrade one dye colour for another.

 | **Reward Shop Items**   | **Abyssal Pearl Cost** | **Abyssal Pearl Returned** |